 Leave any cart unattended at any time or place or leave the same overnight on any sidewalk.

-It shall be the duty of any police officer of the Town to enforce the provisions of this chapter and to require any person seen peddling or soliciting who is not known by the officer to be duly licensed, to produce his peddler's or solicitor's license.
+It shall be the duty of any police officer of the Town to enforce the provisions of this article and to require any person seen peddling or soliciting who is not known by the officer to be duly licensed, to produce his peddler's or solicitor's license.

-The Town Clerk shall maintain a record of all licenses issued under the provisions of this chapter and record therein all convictions for violations and other pertinent circumstances and incidents reported by the Chief of Police.
+The Town Clerk shall maintain a record of all licenses issued under the provisions of this article and record therein all convictions for violations and other pertinent circumstances and incidents reported by the Chief of Police.